About

 Builder, scientist, leader.

-Before grad school, I served as a U.S. Peace Corps health education volunteer in Morocco, where I led community health infrastructure projects and co-organized the country's first national English spelling bee.
-Before that, I was an Air Force officer and systems engineer at the Space and Missile Systems Center.
+Before grad school I served as a U.S. Peace Corps health-education volunteer in Morocco, designing federally funded youth programs in rural schools and co-organizing the country's first national English spelling bee.
+Before that I was a U.S. Air Force officer and systems engineer at the Space and Missile Systems Center, where I program-managed an $8M software platform and helped link a $2.4B lab budget with a $12B satellite R&D portfolio.

 What I Own

-• End-to-end architecture: web platform, APIs, data pipelines
+- ▸ End-to-end architecture: web platform, APIs, data pipelines, integrations

-• Cross-functional with researchers, educators, and school districts
+- ▸ Cross-functional partnership with Product, Research, and 25+ school districts

 Timeline